This classic chiffon cake is tender and light as air. It has the richness of a butter cake and the fluffiness of a sponge cake.

 Leftovers can be stored in a sealed airtight container or tightly wrap in saran wrap and left at room temperature for 3-4 days.

-You can also freeze chiffon cake by placing baked and cooled cake on a baking sheet or large plate and place in the freezer until completely frozen.
-Tightly wrap in a layer of saran wrap and a layer of aluminum foil and store in the freezer for up to 3 months.
+You can also freeze chiffon cake once it’s completely cooled.
+Tightly wrap it in a layer of saran wrap and a layer of aluminum foil.
+Store in the freezer for up to 3 months.
 Thaw in the refrigerator overnight.

 - Category: dessert